process-engine/documentation/reference/stack/basic-concepts/datastore.md

 The easiest and recommended way to consume the datastore is to use the `DatastoreService` directly via dependency injection.

-Because the datastore is generic, the first thing you want to do is get a specialized repository for the entity you want to load or save.
-We call this the `EntityType`.
+You can get a generic repository for a specific entity by calling `getEntityType('YourEntity')` on the `DatastoreService`.
+We call this repository the `EntityType`.
+You can create, load and save entities of the type you specified.

-Now that you have a `EntityType` you can use it to create a new entity:
+Now that you have an `EntityType`, you can use it to create a new entity:

 ```typescript
 const processTokenEntityType = await this.datastoreService.getEntityType('ProcessToken');